 Ma'at's White Feather of Truth

 The Egyptians believed strongly that every individual was responsible for his or her own life and that life should be lived with other people and the earth in mind.
 In the same way that the gods cared for humanity, so should humans care for each other and the earth which they had been provided with.
+This philosophy is evident in every aspect of Egyptian culture from the way they constructed their cities to the balance and symmetry of their temples and monuments.
 If one lived harmoniously in the will of the gods, then one was living in harmony with the concept of ma'at and the goddess who embodied that concept.
 One was free to live however one wanted, of course, and completely ignore the principle of ma'at, but eventually one would face the trial which awaited everyone: judgment in the Hall of Truth (also known as The Hall of Two Truths) in the afterlife.
 Wilkinson comments on this:

 Her role was multifaceted but embraced two major aspects.
 On the one hand, Ma'at represesnted the universal order or balance - including concepts such as truth and right - which was established at the time of creation.
 This aspect is the basis of her relationship with Ra - for she is the order imposed upon the cosmos created by the solar demiurge and as such is the guiding principle who accompanied the sun god at all times...As a natural corollary of her identity with right balance and harmony Ma'at also actively represented the concept of judgement.
 In the Pyramid Texts the goddess appears in this role in dual form as 'the two Ma'ats' judging the deceased king's right to the thrones of Geb [the rule of the earth] and in the later funerary literature it is in the Hall of the Two Truths (the dual form of Ma'at) that the judgment of the deceased occurs.
 The gods themselves, acting as the judges of the divine tribunal, are called 'the council of Ma'at.'
 (150)